JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: The Policy Language Interpreter

 \begin{deffy} $\mathit{valid}(p) \coloneqq \neg \ \mathit{true}(p,\mlst{error})$. \end{deffy}

 As in \cite{esterhuyse2024cooperative}, this simple definition suffices to let agents specify subtle requirements on their peer's behaviour.
 Intuitively, ordinary \slick rules with \mlst{error} at the head recognise conditions for invalidity.
 In \Cref{sec:case_study}, we repeatedly demonstrate this pattern, and because \Cref{sec:impl} defines \textit{extract} and \textit{payload} to force policies to reflect their message- and action-contexts, these rules can express powerful constraints on enacted actions and effects.
-Consider \Cref{eg:policies_facts_truth} once again, and note the policies with rules expressing conditional validity.
+Consider \Cref{eg:policies_facts_truth} once again, and note the rules constraining validity; consider how injecting \mlst{error if bob reads data1} into any policy makes it useless whenever \mlst{bob reads data1} must be true.

 Because $\mathit{eval}$ enumerates truths, \Cref{def:valid_dec} is easy to prove: validity is decidable.

 \begin{lemma} $\mathit{dec}\text{-}\mathit{valid}: \forall (p: \mathit{policy}), \ \mathit{valid}(p)?$. \end{lemma}